J. R. R. Tolkien: Myths and Legends (Boxed Set) 2, Kartoniert / Broschiert

 Klappentext

-For the first time since it was published in the 1980s, this boxed set includes The Old English Exodus, a translation of the Old English poem telling the story of the Israelites fleeing Egypt.
+The Old English Exodus , a translation of the Old English Exoduspoem telling the story of the Israelites fleeing Egypt, appearing in print for the first time since it was first published in the 1980s.
 Tolkien's aim with this translation was to interpret the poem, reconstruct what the original may have looked like, and demonstrate how it fits into the broader tradition of Old English poetry.
-Edited by fellow Old English scholar and former pupil, Joan Turville-Petre, this version gives readers the best sense of Tolkien's methods and his important contributions to understanding this poem along with a preface by the editor's son, Thorlac Turville-Petre, situating Joan's commentary within the context of its initial publication..
+Edited by fellow Old English scholar and former pupil, Joan Turville-Petre, this version gives readers the best sense of Tolkien's methods and his important contributions to understanding this poem along, and includes a new preface by the editor's son, Thorlac Turville-Petre.

 ***The Story of Kullervo***is a work of fantasy by J. R.R.
 Tolkien, which tells the powerful story of a doomed young man who is sold into slavery and who swears revenge on the magician who killed his father.
-Kullervo son of Kalervo is perhaps the darkest and most tragic of all J. R.R.
+'Hapless Kullervo', as Tolkien called him, is a luckless orphan boy with supernatural powers and a tragic destiny, and is perhaps the darkest and most tragic of all J. R.R.
 Tolkien's characters.
-'Hapless Kullervo', as Tolkien called him, is a luckless orphan boy with supernatural powers and a tragic destiny.

 Biografie (J. R. R. Tolkien)